hoehrmann/jsinq/readme.txt

 JSINQ - LINQ to Objects for JavaScript, Version 0.9 beta http://www.codeplex.com/jsinq

-Copyright (c) 2009 Kai Jäger.
+Copyright (c) 2009 Kai JÃ¤ger.
 Some rights reserved.

 Use of the JSINQ source code is governed by an MIT-style license that can be found in the license.txt file.